casper-network/docs/source/docs/casper/concepts/deploy-and-deploy-lifecycle.md

 slug: /deploy-and-deploy-lifecycle
 ---

-# Deploy & the Deploy Lifecycle
+# Deploys and the Deploy Lifecycle

 ## Deploys {#execution-semantics-deploys}